-Almost all restrictions that were in place for the Covid-19 pandemic have now been lifted, and although the virus continues to circulate it no longer presents the health risk that previously existed.
+All restrictions that were in place for the Covid-19 pandemic have now been lifted, and although the virus continues to circulate it no longer presents the health risk that previously existed.
 However, the consequences of the pandemic have been far reaching and recovery has been slow.
-The Council has prepared it's 2023/24 budget to include known Covid-19 related implications, however, there remains the possibility that further costs may arise that were not previously identified.
+The Council has prepared it's 2024/25 budget to include taking cognisance of external environments, which could have an adverse impact on the price of commodities.
+There remains the possibility that further costs may arise that were not previously identified.

-The emergence of Covid resulted in new working practice guidelines being issued by the Scottish Government, to set new standards to allow consultants, contractors, subcontractors and their suppliers to works safely during the pandemic.
+The emergence of Covid resulted in new working practice guidelines being issued by the Scottish Government, to set new standards to allow consultants, contractors, subcontractors and their suppliers to work safely during the pandemic.
 These unforeseen changes resulted in the construction industry incurring additional costs for compliance with the risk of delays to projects.
 These measures also restricted numbers of staff on site which slowed down progress on works.
 These impacts have manifested in projects which were on site at the time of the initial lockdown, and discussions between the Council and the relevant contractors are on-going to determine liability for additional costs.
+It is noted that this impact is now constrained to a small number of large projects where the construction period extended over a number of years.

 The Council are also aware that the construction industry is experiencing shortage of products, raw materials, staffing and logistical support which is impacting on current and future costs across the UK.
 Ordering lead times are extending across the sector with the risk of increased delay impacts to projects.
-There is evidence of a contraction in the construction industry particularly in terms of small to medium sized suppliers.
+Advance order of materials continues to be a project mitigation strategy where it can be applied.

 The Russian invasion of Ukraine and resulting economic sanctions placed on Russia and Belarus has further exacerbated supply chain issues for some commodities e.g. bituminous materials, steel etc. which were sourced from eastern Europe.
+Now there is added risk of escalation in the Middle East due to the Palestine/Israel conflict.

-Taken altogether, this has manifested as the highest level of cost inflation experienced for around 30 years.
-This is creating new risks around capital projects.
-A review of project timeline delivery and financial viability was reported to the City Growth and Resources committee and full Council in August 2022 and any significant programme/project impacts continue to be updated through updates to this committee.
+Taken altogether,-these external factors continue to have a risk volatility on inflation rates.
+This creates risks around capital projects which continue to be present to the current day.
+A review of project timeline delivery and financial viability for programmes/projects is an ongoing task whereby any significant programme/project impacts continue to be updated through updates to the appropriate committee.